 The decor was nice, I usually try to snap pics but it didn’t feel appropriate with the number of customers so you’ll just have to take my word for it that the aesthetic and atmosphere are really nice.
 Overall a high class meal and service, lovely locale with a cosy boutique kind of feel and the prices were very reasonable for such high quality and what some might call fancy food.

 You can find Côte Brasserie on Facebook so make sure and give them a follow.
 You can also find them via their website by clicking here.
-Lastly, this review was written by Thomas Neil and Victoria Anderson so click on one of those links to check out more from those authors.
+This review was written by Tom Neil and Tori Anderson so click on one of those links to check out more from those authors.